mrwaabbas/PythonAssignment1/README.md

 This notebook shows how I analyzed the data: http://localhost:8888/notebooks/dataProjects/Analysis1.ipynb?

-Next, I analyzed the cleaned data using Pandas in Python.
 I read the CSV file into a DataFrame and used Python to count the number of evictions per borough in order to determine which one had the highest total.

 I also calculated the mode to see if a particular neighborhood was experiencing disproportionately high eviction rates, and whether it was located in the same borough with the overall highest rate.